 - number of previous owners, modifications if any

 - smooth knob adjustment, well-adjusted truss rod

-- beware of unseen damages such as fret wear, string tension that could be putting a strain on the guitar head
+- unseen damages such as fret wear, string tension that could be putting a strain on the guitar head

 - keep in mind that some used guitars may cost the same as a new guitar, CLICK HERE to check pricing

-- not so easy to remove accumulated sweat, smoke and other soil from the guitar fretboard, strings, or neck all of which contribute to the guitar’s tone
+- accumulated sweat, smoke and other soil from the guitar fretboard, strings, or neck all of which contribute to the guitar’s tone

-- if the previous owner claimed the guitar was cleaned you want to be sure there aren’t any moisture damage; and any polishing didn’t affect the porosity of the guitar’s material which would affect its resonance
+- professionally cleaned guitar assuring there aren’t any moisture damage; or any polishing affecting the porosity of the guitar’s material which would affect its resonance

 - hardware corrosion

 Vintage guitars used to be in high demand because thinner finishes and old wood material meant better tone.
 But new guitars have

 A little bit more about vintage guitars that may help in identifying a true vintage.
 They are made from rare wood that was over-harvested and the reason Brazilian Rosewood, for example, is no longer found in the bulk of modern guitars.